All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 Wade Logan Waycross 10-Light Unique Modern Linear Chandelier ($118.99, originally $141; wayfair.com)

-Perfect for kitchens, entryways, living rooms or anywhere that your house needs a splash of mid century modern glamour, this linear chandelier has Space Race vibes in a range of stylish brushed metals.
+Perfect for kitchens, entryways, living rooms or anywhere that your house needs a splash of midcentury modern glamour, this linear chandelier has Space Race vibes in a range of stylish brushed metals.

 Orren Ellis Zachary Steel Ladder Bookcase ($146.99, originally $207.99; wayfair.com)

-Perfect for tight spaces, this minimalist, industrial steel ladder bookcase is an ultra chic and, thanks to the sale, super affordable storage solution for the all lockdown reading you’ve been doing.
+Perfect for tight spaces, this minimalist, industrial steel ladder bookcase is an ultra-chic and, thanks to the sale, super-affordable storage solution for all the lockdown reading you’ve been doing.
 (It could even work great as a bar cart in a narrow hallway.)

 Kelly Clarkson Home Lourdes Task Chair ($151.99, originally $229.99; wayfair.com)